-Join Richard Harrington for an in-depth discussion in this video Manual mode, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Manual mode, part of Learning the Canon 6D.

 - If you need total control, it might be time to shoot in manual mode.
 For example, when I shoot video or time lapse, I'll generally use the manual mode to dial in the correct settings.
 This way the camera will shoot in the method that I specify and not make any changes over time.
 The manual mode gives you complete control over both shutter speed and aperture.
 And what's going to be used here is that these settings become locked.
 Now your camera's light meter will still work.
 It's going to provide you feedback on the exposure of the scene.

 But the camera won't make any changes to the shutter speed or aperture.
 Rather, those changes are up to you.
 To switch to manual mode, turn the mode dial to "M".
 The last settings you used will be shown.
 Use the main dial on the camera to change shutter speed, and the quick control dial to change the aperture.
 If turning the dials has no visible impact, check that the lock switch isn't engaged.
 Let's say I want to go with a real shallow depth of field and I open the aperture up.

 With this lens, the widest aperture is F4.
 It currently tells me that I'm overexposed on the meter.
 If we take a look at a shot as well as histogram, you can see that's the case.
 Let's bring that up a little bit with a faster shutter.
 As I change this, you'll notice that the meter there updates.
 Now if the indicator disappears, just half-press the shutter release button to measure the scene.